 Welcome to the Elk Page!

-As a parent of a child in Year 2, please feel free to use these as a reference guide for what your child is learning, and also as an opportunity to discuss the facts about the topic with your child and find out as much as you can about each subject.
+Please feel free to use these as a reference guide for what your child is learning, and also as an opportunity to discuss the facts about the topic with your child and find out as much as you can about each subject.
 Any knowledge that your child acquires before a topic is taught in class will help them to deepen their understanding in lessons.

 Knowledge Organisers can also be used to see if your child is able to start making links or offer explanations about the topics they are learning.
 Some of this term’s homework challenges will be to learn as much knowledge as they can about the Science and History topics.